Identification, Secrecy, Template, and Privacy-Leakage of Biometric Identification System Under Noisy Enrollment: System Model

 \subsection{Model Descriptions}

-The BIS model assumed in this paper is shown in Fig.\ \ref{fig:gdmc}.
-As we have previously mentioned, it consists of two phases: (I) {\em Enrollment Phase} and (I I) {\em Identification Phase}.
-Next we explain the details of each phase.
+The BIS model studied in this paper is shown in Fig.\ \ref{fig:gdmc}.
+It consists of two phases: (I) {\em Enrollment Phase}, and (I I) {\em Identification Phase}.
+Next, {we} will explain the details of each phase. {(}I) {\em Enrollment Phase}: